 Fig. 1: Location of binding sites of Argonaute 2 and HuR proteins in transcripts of the p27 cell cycle regulator.
 The binding sites were determined by crosslinking the Argonaute 2 and HuR proteins to mRNAs with UV light, isolation and deep sequencing of RNA fragments that were bound by these proteins.
 The alignment shows the transcript sequence at the top, with each following track representing a unique sequenced fragment.
 The number of times each fragment was observed in the sample is indicated on the right of the corresponding track in the alignment.
 Differences between the sequenced reads and the genomic sequence are indicated by the color boxes.
-Crosslinking induces diagnostic T-to-C mutations.
-EIMMo, which is one of the most accurate miRNA target prediction programs currently available.
-More recently, in collaboration with Erik van Nimwegen, the group used their previously obtained CLIP data to infer a biophysical model of miRNA-target interaction (MIRZA).
-MIRZA enables accurate identification of both canonical miRNA targets, which are identified by other methods as well, and non-canonical targets, which have not been previously predicted with good accuracy.
-The group combines predictive modeling of miRNA binding sites with analyses of their functions.
-In particular, they showed that evolutionarily conserved miRNA target sites and target sites that are associated with the degradation of target mRNAs have similar properties, indicating that mRNA degradation is a common, important outcome of miRNA-target interaction.
+Crosslinking induces diagnostic T-to-C mutations. target mRNAs have similar properties, indicating that mRNA degradation is a common, important outcome of miRNA-target interaction.
 Furthermore, by modeling the combined effects of transcription factors and miRNAs on the transcriptome of various cells, the group aims to uncover regulatory cascades that are triggered by miRNAs in the context of various differentiation processes.
-One of the most intriguing features of miRNAdependent regulation is that most mRNAs that carry highly conserved miRNA target sites respond only mildly to changes in miRNA concentrations.
+One of the most intriguing features of miRNA-dependent regulation is that most mRNAs that carry highly conserved miRNA target sites respond only mildly to changes in miRNA concentrations.
 It is therefore believed that miRNAs mostly "fine-tune" gene expression.
-Understanding the mechanisms behind this "fine-tuning" function is one of the current projects of the group.
-Availability of highthroughput data sets provides ample opportunities for testing computational models of gene expression regulation.
+Understanding the mechanisms behind this fine-tuning function is one of the current projects of the group.
+Availability of high-throughput data sets provides ample opportunities for testing computational models of gene expression regulation.
 A surprising recent finding of the group is that loading of miRNAs into the Argonaute proteins may constitute an important bottleneck that limits the speed of miRNA-dependent gene regulation.
 This finding has important implications, suggesting for example the necessity of active miRNA turnover in the Argonaute protein for rapid regulation of target expression.

-RESEARCH GROUP MIHAELA ZAVOLAN Generation of a mature mRNA involves many steps (transcription initiation, splicing, 3' end processing) that can be independently regulated to give rise to multiple transcripts with different properties.
-In different phases of their cycle, cells can for e.g. express transcript forms that translate into the same protein, but have different susceptibilities to posttranscriptional regulation.
-In collaboration with Walter Keller, professor emeritus at the Biozentrum, the Zavolan group has mapped binding sites of 3' end processing factors transcriptome-wide and related these to 3' end processing sites that were identified in the same cell type as well as in cells in which various 3' end processing factors underwent siRNAmediated knockdown.
-With this approach, two components of the mammalian cleavage factor I (CFIm) have been found to be important for the regulation of 3' UTR lengths.
+Generation of a mature mRNA involves many steps (transcription initiation, splicing, 3' end processing) that can be independently regulated to give rise to multiple transcripts with different properties.
+In different phases of their cycle, cells can for e.g. express transcript forms that translate into the same protein, but have different susceptibilities to post-transcriptional regulation.
+In collaboration with Walter Keller, professor emeritus at the Biozentrum, the Zavolan group has mapped binding sites of 3' end processing factors transcriptome-wide and related these to 3' end processing sites that were identified in the same cell type as well as in cells in which various 3' end processing factors underwent siRNA-mediated knockdown.
+With this approach, two components of the mammalian cleavage factor I (CFIm) have been found to be important for the regulation of 3'UTR lengths.
 Various other factors have been recently reported to be able to globally alter the polyadenylation site usage when overexpressed or inhibited.
 The group is currently studying the mechanism underlying systematic changes in 3' end processing sites that are observed in relation to specific cellular states such as proliferation.
 Much of the work in the Zavolan group is collaborative, involving application of the computational tools developed in the group to various experimental data sets.
 Examples are the work in the context a Sinergia project entitled "Post-transcriptional regulation of germ cell apoptosis in C. elegans", and the collaborative SystemsX.ch grants entitled "Controlling and exploiting stochasticity in gene regulatory networks" and "TargetInfectX: multi-pronged approach to pathogen infection in human cells".